 But is there a Byzantine connection in the actual Apparitions of Fatima?
 Surprisingly, yes, there is!

 This is centred around the Theotokos’ petition for a Consecration of Russia to her Immaculate Heart.
-[NOTE: We take no position on whether or not the Consecration of Russia has taken place or whether the entire 3rd Secret has been released to the Laity.
+[NOTE: We take no position on controversial topics related to the events of Fatima and its interpretation.
 We encourage our readers to research these topics and draw their own conclusions, always bearing in mind the official proclamations of the Church on these topics.]

 Ukrainian Catholic Church in Canada and Fatima